-Founded in 1984 as Merriconeag Waldorf School, Maine Coast Waldorf serves over 270 students from early childhood through high school.
+Founded in 1984, Maine Coast Waldorf serves some 285 students from early childhood through high school.
 Our early childhood-12th grade campus in Freeport offers our students state-of-the-art buildings, as well as acres of outdoor classrooms and woodland trails.

 We foster independent thinking, creative problem solving, and a sense of connection to equip students for future challenges, while inspiring them to create their own opportunities.
 At Maine Coast Waldorf School, we offer an education for life.